FunForks/Merge_Conflict/README.md

 A _fork_ is like a _clone_, but not exactly.
 Like a clone, it is an identical copy of the original repository.
 However, a fork will live on GitHub, while a clone lives on your local development computer.

-You will have __read-write access_ to your fork, but only _read access_ to your partner's (owner's) repository.
+You will have __read-write access_ to your fork, but only _read access_ to your partner's (owner's) repository*.
 This means that you cannot push any changes to the owner's repository.
 You need to fork it, so that you have your own copy of the repository, so that you can push your work to GitHub.
 As you will see, GitHub will then suggest that you create a _pull request_ for your partner to review.

+\* *Actually, that's not true.
+To simplify this exercise, your GitHub repository is public.
+This means that you can skip some administrative steps.
+So you could push changes to the owner's GitHub repository.
+But let's pretend you can't while you do this exercise.*

-4. Clone your fork to your development computer.
+1. Clone your fork to your development computer.

    **Choose carefully which folder you use to hold your local repository.
 In particular, do NOT put it inside the same folder as the repository for which you are the owner.**
-5. Use `git remote -v` to check what remote Git repositories your local repository is connected to.
+2. Use `git remote -v` to check what remote Git repositories your local repository is connected to.
 (The `-v` means "verbose", which makes Git show the path as well as the name of the remote.)
 You should see something like:
    > ``` bash
    > origin    git@github.com:your_name/merge_conflict-owner.git (fetch)
    > origin    git@github.com:your_name/merge_conflict-owner.git (push)